Glynde Reach: Development

 The next great advance came not as a result of land drainage proposals, but from an attempt to make the Ouse navigable.
 William Jessop surveyed the Ouse with this in mind in 1768, and made two proposals.
 The Ouse would be made navigable above Lewes, almost to its source, by constructing locks and weirs.
 Below Lewes, he proposed radical reworking of the channel, to make it straighter, deeper and wider.
 This second proposal was authorised by an Act of Parliament obtained in 1791, and responsibility for the work was shared between a new body of Trustees for the river and the Commissioners of the Lewes and Laughton Levels.
 It would be funded by tolls for using the river, and by drainage rates for those who owned land on the levels.
 The balance between tolls and rates was too onerous for the landowners, and a second Act was obtained in 1800 to adjust them.
 The project was managed by a Lewes schoolmaster and civil engineer called Cater Rand, who employed a team of several hundred navvies.
-Work on the Ouse was competed by 1795, and from 1796 to 1803 they tackled the Glynde Reach.
+Work on the Ouse was completed by 1795, and from 1796 to 1803 they tackled the Glynde Reach.
 The faster-moving water in the rivers and its scouring effect on the mouth of the Ouse meant that drainage was significantly improved.
 Ranscombe Brooks and the Laughton Levels could again be used for agriculture, although there were complaints from a group of chair-bottomers, who lost their source of reeds to make chair seats.

 From 1783 until his retirement in 1828, the Expenditor for the Lewes and Laughton Levels was John Ellman, better known for his agricultural achievements, particularly the improvement of the Southdown sheep breed.
 He worked tirelessly to organise and supervise work carried out on the Glynde Reach and in the valley, where part of his farm was located on the levels.
 Such improvements reduced the incidence of flooding, and improved the draining of the land if such an event occurred.
 In 1973 a dam and pumping station was constructed across the channel at Beddingham, to prevent tidal water from entering the Laughton Level completely.